 The Compensation Committee periodically reviews and analyzes market trends and the prevalence of various compensation delivery vehicles and adjusts the design and operation of our executive compensation program from time to time as it deems necessary and appropriate.
-In designing and implementing the various elements of our executive compensation program, the Compensation Committee considers market and industry practices, as well as the tax efficiency of our compensation structure and its impact on our financial condition.
-While the Compensation Committee considers all of the factors in its deliberations, it places no formal weighting on any one factor:
+In designing and implementing the various elements of our executive compensation program, the Compensation Committee considers market and industry practices and its impact on our financial condition.
+While the Compensation Committee considers all of the factors in its deliberations, it places no formal weighting on any one factor.